noony/ImageResizingServer/README.md

 Configuration
 -----------

 You have to define your image clusters.
-It a simple dict in ImageResizingServerApp.py
+It a simple dict in server.conf

 Example :

-    define("clusterInfos", default={'1': 'url.cluster1.com', '2': 'url.cluster2.com'}, help="url of img cluster", type=dict)
+clusterInfos = {
+    '1': 'url.cluster1.com',
+    '2': 'url.cluster2.com'
+}

 You have to restart uwsgi after.